HighRune/dotfiles/dot_config/cheatsheet.md

-pacman -R <package>                  # Uninstall a package sudo pacman -Syyu                    # Rebuild the list of packages then updates the system cat /var/log/pacman.log              # Get a chronological list of everything pacman has done
+pacman -R <package>                  # Uninstall a package sudo pacman -Syyu                    # Rebuild the list of packages then updates the system cat /var/log/pacman.log              # Get a chronological list of everything pacman has done yay -Ql <package-name>               # Search files installed by a package
 ```

 ## JAVASCRIPT